Skip to main content

 })

 The key concept is SubscriptionDeps.
-This schema defines what parts of the model your subscriptions depend on.
-Each subscription has two functions:
+This schema defines what parts of the Model your Subscriptions depend on.
+Each Subscription has two functions:

-modelToDependencies extracts the relevant dependencies from the model.
+• modelToDependencies extracts the relevant dependencies from the Model.

-depsToStream creates a stream based on those dependencies.
+• dependenciesToStream creates a stream based on those dependencies.

-Foldkit structurally compares the dependencies between updates.
+Foldkit structurally compares the dependencies between model updates.
 The stream is only restarted when the dependencies actually change, not on every model update.

 For a more complex example using WebSocket connections, see the websocket-chat example.
 For a full real-world application, check out Typing Terminal (source).